-Local shops vital for age-friendly communities, researchers findNovember 19th, 2012 in Health /
+Local shops vital for age-friendly communities, researchers findNovember 19, 2012 in Medicine & Health / Health

 (Medical Xpress)—Local shops play an important role in older people's daily lives and, for many, are an integral part of their social network, new research shows.

 Joan Stewart, a PhD student in the Monash University Healthy Ageing Research Unit, investigated the nature and purpose of older people's social interactions with shopkeepers and other shoppers in their neighbourhood.

 "We know very little about this form of social interaction, especially about the reciprocity involved," Ms Stewart said.